 I love teaching, and have been involved with courses on data analytics and optimization for MBA, PhD, MBAn, and undergraduate students.
 I have taught tutorials on Unix, software development, and analytics to different organizations at MIT.

 Computation of exact bootstrap confidence intervals: complexity and deterministic algorithms (with D. Bertsimas), Under Review (2017).
 (Preprint, Optimization-Online).

-- Finalist in the INFORMS George Nicholson Student Paper Competition, 2017.
+- Second Place in the INFORMS George Nicholson Student Paper Competition, 2017.

 - Data-driven two-stage adaptive optimization (with D. Bertsimas and S. Shtern), in preparation, (2017).